Directed by: Joel Moser

 - Connect the Deaths: A non-murder example.
 Owen, the park staff, and Molly sings "Method to This Madness", where they sing about finding a pattern on the Central Park map to predict where the "Shart" tagger will strike next.
 Molly is able to figure out the pattern when she connects to dots on the map and sees that he's trying to spell a giant "SHART" on the park.

 - Cross-Popping Veins: According to what Molly and a Park worker remark about but the audience does not see, Owen has a noticeable vein popping out of his head when he sees graffiti is starting to appear on trees.

 - Dark Reprise: While "If There's a Will" already dealt with Helen's grievances and desire to kill Shampagne for the will, the reprise has Helen even angrier and more focused on killing Shampagne.

 - Daydream Surprise: When Helen is trying to kill Shampagne, she purposely damages the dog leash so he can easily break free.
 Helen throws a stick into a busy street and Shampagne chases after it, breaking free from the leash.
 The camera zooms in on Helen's face as we hear Shampagne gets run out, but the camera quickly zooms out to reveal that Helen was just imagining it.

-- Description Cut: After Owen and Molly stops the "Shart" tagger, Birdie tells the audience that Bitsy was surprisingly cool about it, until we cut to the outside of Bitsy's balcony and we hear Bitsy yelling angrily.
+- Description Cut: After Owen and Molly stops the "Shart" tagger, Birdie tells the audience that Bitsy was surprisingly cool about it, until we cut to the outside of Bitsy's balcony and we hear Bitsy yelling incoherently.